Safe Rides - Save Lives: FCCLA PSA Contest

 Why get involved?

 In the U.S., tobacco use kills more than 480,000 people every year – more than AIDS, alcohol, car accidents, illegal drugs, murders, and suicides combined.
 As part of FCCLA’s Student Body National Program, we are partnering with CTFK to help reduce tobacco’s deadly toll.
 CTFK advocates for public policies proven to prevent kids from smoking, to help smokers quit, and to protect everyone from secondhand smoke.
 You can play an important role in the fight against tobacco and its harmful effects.

-Taking Down Tobacco 101 - Fall Contest
+Taking Down Tobacco 101 contest information coming soon!

 Access from AT&T